wolfej94/Notes/README.md

 # Notes

 Notes is a collection of iOS note-taking applications demonstrating different architectural patterns.
-The repository includes implementations using both Model-View-Controller (MVC) and Model-View-ViewModel (MVVM) to illustrate best practices and trade-offs in iOS development.
+The repository includes implementations using Model-View-Controller (MVC), Model-View-ViewModel (MVVM), and Model-View-ViewModel-Coordinator (MVVM-C) to illustrate best practices and trade-offs in iOS development.

 ## Project Structure
 The repository is structured as follows: